bast/go-game/notes.md

 * Perform a move.
 Same return value as before.

-* Ask for a list of liberties for a give stone or every stone on the board.
+* Ask for a list of liberties for a given stone or for every stone on the board.

 * Is the game over?
 (No more valid moves?)

 * What's the score?

-In addition there should be utility functions to do things like convert between strings and `Move` slices.
+In addition there should be utility functions to do things like converting between strings and `Move` slices.